rsmith52/Parallax-Engine/README.md

 * Sand ramps / landslides?

 ### Map Managing Code
-* Map awareness can just go in Map object - get positions (pos including Z and or layer as params)
 * Buttons calling to methods (maybe static) to create new layers above/below
 * Buttons for static functions to load/save maps as well
 * New layers could be full or empty by default?
 Nice to have